30

 I ran into him after the session, and he smirked and asked me if I enjoyed his “sappy story”.
 I think he thought he was being funny.
 He stopped short of saying it was made up.

-In case you couldn’t tell, I am the wrong person to tell this to.
-I care so much about the burden of caregiving and the way it is systematically taken for granted especially when women do it.
+In case you couldn’t tell, I am the wrong audience for such a confession.
+I care so much about the burden of caregiving and the way it is systematically taken for granted.

 My brain went: I know founders tell stories.
 I know that so much of this is for show.
 There is nothing wrong with this.
 But to me, this feels like more than just showmanship, it feels wrong and disingenuous and I don’t like it and its gross and arrrrrrrggghhhhh

-I didn’t say anything but I looked at him with what I hoped was disappointment.
-I don’t think he noticed.
+I didn’t say anything but I looked at him with what I hoped was disappointment and I don’t think he noticed.

 -